Kh-101: Design

 The Kh-101/102 is specifically designed for air launch, abandoning the circular fuselage cross-section of the Kh-55 for a nose and forward fuselage section aerodynamically shaped to produce lift.
 It is 7.45 m long with a launch weight of 2200-2400 kg, and is equipped with a 400 kg high-explosive, penetrating, or cluster warhead, or a 250 kt nuclear warhead for the Kh-102.
-The missile is powered by a TRDD-50A turbojet producing 450 kgf of thrust to cruise at 700-720 km/h with a maximum speed of 970 km/h while flying 30–70 m above the ground, and hit fixed targets using a pre-downloaded digital map for terrain following and GLONASS/INS for trajectory correction to achieve accuracy of 6–10 meters; it is claimed to be able to hit small moving targets such as vehicles using a terminal electro-optical sensor or imaging infrared system.
+The missile is powered by a TRDD-50A turbofan producing 450 kgf of thrust to cruise at 700-720 km/h with a maximum speed of 970 km/h while flying 30–70 m above the ground, and hit fixed targets using a pre-downloaded digital map for terrain following and GLONASS/INS for trajectory correction to achieve accuracy of 6–10 meters; it is claimed to be able to hit small moving targets such as vehicles using a terminal electro-optical sensor or imaging infrared system.
 The missiles are equipped with an onboard EW defence system as of late 2018.
 It has a range of around 3,500 km.

 The Tu-95MS can carry eight of the weapons on under-wing pylons, and the Tu-160 can be outfitted with two drum launchers each loaded with six missiles.

 The Kh-SD tactical version was to have been carried by the Tu-95MS (fourteen missiles) and the Tu-22M (eight missiles).